TITLE 8 SOCIAL SERVICES

 D. Worker-parent visits: PSD shall arrange for visits at least monthly with the parent, guardian or custodian to share information about the child and discuss case plan progress.

-188.8.131.52 OUT-OF-STATE PLACEMENTS OF FOSTER CHILDREN: PSD shall visit each child in an out-of-state placement in that placement at least every six months.
-PSD, in accordance with the Interstate Compact for the Placement of Children (ICPC), shall request other receiving state child welfare agencies to visit the child in his or her placement monthly and provide PSD with reports on those visits.
+220.127.116.11 OUT-OF-STATE PLACEMENTS OF FOSTER CHILDREN: PSD shall visit each child in an out-of-state placement in that placement at least every six months.
+PSD, in accordance with the Interstate Compact for the Placement of Children (ICPC), shall request other receiving state child welfare agencies to visit the child in their placement monthly and provide PSD with reports on those visits.

 A. PSD may place children in custody in licensed out-of-state placements, and may accept children in the custody of another state for placement in New Mexico in accordance with the Interstate Compact for the Placement of Children (ICPC).

-B. CYFD has no authority to license foster home in other states.
+B. CYFD has no authority to license resource families in other states.

-188.8.131.52 SPECIAL IMMIGRANT JUVENILE STATUS (SIJS): If a child is an undocumented foreign national PSD shall apply to the department of homeland security’s (DHS) citizen and immigration services (USCIS) to obtain “special immigrant juvenile status” for the child.
+220.127.116.11 SPECIAL IMMIGRANT JUVENILE STATUS (SIJS): If a child is a foreign national child without legal permanent residency in the United States, PSD shall apply to the department of homeland security’s (DHS) citizen and immigration services (USCIS) to obtain “special immigrant juvenile status” for the child.

 A. PSD shall identify, document, and determine appropriate services for children or youth who have disclosed or who may be at risk of being the victim of human trafficking.

-C. PSD shall make reasonable efforts to locate children or youth missing from foster care, including determining factors that led to the child or youth being absent from foster care and assessing the child or youth’s experience while absent from foster care, including whether the child or youth is a victim of sex or human trafficking.
+C. PSD shall make reasonable efforts to locate children or youth missing from foster care, including determining the factors that led to the child or youth being absent from foster care.
+PSD shall also assess the child or youth’s experience while absent from foster care, including whether the child or youth is a victim of sex or human trafficking.

 D. PSD shall report immediately, but no later than 24 hours, after receiving information on missing or abducted children or youth to law enforcement authorities for entry into national crime information center (NCIC) database of the federal bureau of investigation.